zcobell/ADCIRCModules/README.md

         QPointer<adcirc_nodalattributes> thisAttributes = new adcirc_nodalattributes();

-2. Create a nodal attributes object insode of a QObject
+2. Create a nodal attributes object inside of a QObject

         adcirc_nodalattributes *thisAttributes = new adcirc_nodalattributes(this);